centiservice/mats3/docs/developing/TransactionsAndRedeliveries.md

 Therefore, this concept of client side redelivery to keep strict message order is of no value whatsoever for Mats' usage of the message broker - and might rather be considered detrimental to its usage.
 You should instead consider turning on broker redelivery, see links at bottom.

-Mats is not meant for any kind of stream processing of events which require processing in e.g. arrival order.

 ## Links for ActiveMQ: